vprusso/toqito/docs/tutorials.nonlocal_quantum_lower_bound.rst

 measurements that they apply to their respective portions of the shared state during the game based on the questions they receive to generate their answers.
 The *quantum value* of a nonlocal game is the maximum probability achieved by the players over all quantum strategies.
-For a nonlocal game, math:`G`, we use :math:`\omega^*(G)` to represent the quantum value of :math:`G`.
+For a nonlocal game, :math:`G`, we use :math:`\omega^*(G)` to represent the quantum value of :math:`G`.

 .. figure:: figures/nonlocal_game_quantum_strategy.svg